vakas-786/Thrift-Paradox/README.md

 ## Technical Challenges

 <b>1) Lottery System</b> <br>
 A user is awarded a token once they save up to $2000.
-The backend checks if the user has a token to enter the lottery and if they did, they were given their prize.
+The backend checks if the user has a token to enter the lottery and if they do, they are given their prize.
 I created a custom route named /lottery which was used to fetch a randomly selected a prize.
 I also implented callbacks from the Prize controller to then remove the token after entering the lottery.
 The status of the prize is set from false to true as well.
-Prizes are only rendered on a user's profile in a prize's status is true.
-This also prevents a user from having duplicate prizes. <br></br>
+Prizes are only rendered on a user's profile if a prize's status is true. <br></br>
 <b>Prize Controller</b>
 ```sh
    def lottery